meraldoantonio/Autoclassifier/README.md

-# Autoclassifier
+# Car-classifier
-A computer vision project that aims to predict the model of a car from a new car image
+A python script and a website that enable the classification of cars based on models